 To what extent will the judge support the non-violent parent?

 You are in a difficult position within a child custody case if you have been the victim of acts of domestic abuse.
 Not only has your own sense of stability and safety been turned on their heads, but you have been made to assume a role in your case where you are at a heightened sense of protection when it comes to your child.
 Are you willing to compromise on visitation issues, or (understandably) will you want to punish your spouse and restrict the frequency by which he can visit with your child?

 What happens if sexual abuse allegations have been made?

 Sexual abuse is not as easy to detect as physical violence.
-If the sexual abuse has been perpetrated against a child it can be even more difficult to detect due to the inability of children to distinguish between proper and improper behavior in this regard.
-If your spouse or significant other has been found to have molested your child then supervised and/or extremely restricted visitation is the most likely result of your child custody case.
+If sexual abuse has been perpetrated against a child, it can be even more difficult to detect due to the inability of children to distinguish between proper and improper behavior in this regard.
+If your spouse or significant other has been found to have molested your child, then supervised and/or extremely restricted visitation is the most likely result of your child custody case.
 I

 Mediation in contested child custody cases- tomorrow’s subject matter from the Law Office of Bryan Fagan

-No matter how difficult the issues are in your particular child custody case, it is likely that the judge will want you and your spouse to attempt to mediate your case at least once prior to coming to a trial.
-In tomorrow’s blog post we will cover this subject in greater detail in order to illustrate what role mediation could play in your case.
+No matter how difficult the issues are in your particular child custody case, it is likely that the judge will want you and your spouse to attempt to mediate your case at least once before coming to a trial.
+In tomorrow’s blog post, we will cover this subject in greater detail to illustrate what role mediation could play in your case.

-If you have any questions about the material that we covered today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
 We offer free of charge consultations six days a week with one of our licensed family law attorneys.
-These consultations are a perfect opportunity for you to ask your questions and to learn more about how our office can assist you and your family in whatever circumstances that you find yourselves in.
+These consultations are a perfect opportunity for you to ask your questions and learn more about how our office can assist you and your family in whatever circumstances you find yourself in.